chahnel/kroehne.github.io/4_Cookbook.md

 If you want to change the colour of the ImageArea when clicked at runtime, you can adjust that within the appearance-tab of the properties-view of the AnchorPoint (not of the angles).

-The transparency can be modified by editing the value “transparency” in the core-rider of properties-View.
+The transparency can be modified by editing the value ?transparency? in the core-rider of properties-View.
 Values from 0-100 are allowed.

 ![](images/media/image339.jpeg)